The 10 best soundbars you can buy

 Why should you buy it?Not only does the Soundtouch 300 sound great, it’s one of the best-looking soundbars, too.

 Who’s it for?
-Those who want a high-end soundbar with pleasing aesthetics.
+Those who want a high-end soundbar with pleasing design.

 How much will it cost?$700.